Skip to content Skip to footer

 Trout Creek Ranch Wet Meadows Bird Surveys

-ODLT is seeking 2-6 surveyors to help with point counts May 15-16, June 20-21, July 18-19 in the wet meadows of Trout Creek Ranch Headquarters.
-These surveys are used to determine overall abundance of migratory birds and are important in guiding restoration plans.
-Teresa Wicks from Bird Alliance of Oregon (formerly Portland Audubon) created this protocol and will help us install audio recording units at seven survey points to also capture bird calls throughout the survey area.
-Overnight stays are required and we have accommodations for sleeping indoors, outdoors, or vehicle camping (see registration form for details).
+ODLT is seeking bird surveyors to assist coordinators in sunrise point counts May 8-9 and June 12-13 in the wet meadows of Trout Creek Ranch Headquarters.
+These four-hour, thee-mile wetland surveys capture overall abundance of migratory birds and guide restoration plans.
+Overnight stays are required because of the early start time and we have accommodations for sleeping indoors, outdoors, or vehicle camping (see below and registration form for details).

 We’re restoring hundreds of acres of wet meadows at Trout Creek Ranch for sandhill cranes, long-billed curlews, avocets, and other birds in this critical migration and breeding area of the Pacific Flyway.
 Documenting bird activity will help us understand how we can manage Trout Creek to best benefit the diversity of species that use the creek and associated wet meadows.